ibm-cloud-docs/codeengine/subscription-cos-tutorial.md

 ```
 {: pre}

 Run `ibmcloud ce application get --name cos-app` to verify that your app is in a `Ready` state.
+The application is in a ready state if the status summary reflects that the application deployed successfully.

 For more information about this app, see the [{{site.data.keyword.cos_full_notm}} readme file](https://github.com/IBM/CodeEngine/tree/main/cos-event){: external}.